Altria Group Inc. [MO] stock Downgrade by BofA Securities analyst, price target now $50

 During the webcast, Billy Gifford, Altria’s Chief Executive Officer, and Sal Mancuso, Altria’s Chief Financial Officer, will discuss the Company’s 2021 fourth-quarter and full-year business results and answer questions from the investment community and news media.

-It opened the trading session at $50.23, the shares rose to $50.69 and dropped to $48.85, the range by which the price of stock traded the whole day.
-The daily chart for MO points out that the company has recorded 4.91% gains over the past six months.
-However, it is still -23.46% lower than its most recent low trading price.
+The stocks have a year to date performance of 7.36 percent and weekly performance of 1.86 percent.
+The stock has been moved at 6.60 percent over the last six months.
+The stock has performed 7.68 percent around the most recent 30 days and changed 15.35 percent over the most recent 3-months.

-If we look at the average trading volume of 8.69M shares, MO reached to a volume of 12405649 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.75M shares, MO reached to a volume of 9132014 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for Altria Group Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 05, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley dropped their target price from $52 to $47.
 The new note on the price target was released on October 29, 2021, representing the official price target for Altria Group Inc. stock.

-The Average True Range (ATR) for Altria Group Inc. is set at 0.98, with the Price to Sales ratio for MO stock in the period of the last 12 months amounting to 3.52.
-Price to Free Cash Flow for MO in the course of the last twelve months was 53.20 with Quick ratio for the last quarter at 0.60.
+The Average True Range (ATR) for Altria Group Inc. is set at 1.07, with the Price to Sales ratio for MO stock in the period of the last 12 months amounting to 3.53.

-Altria Group Inc. [MO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.69.
-With this latest performance, MO shares gained by 6.55% in over the last four-week period, additionally plugging by 4.91% over the last 6 months – not to mention a rise of 19.04% in the past year of trading.
+Altria Group Inc. [MO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.86.
+With this latest performance, MO shares gained by 7.68% in over the last four-week period, additionally plugging by 6.60% over the last 6 months – not to mention a rise of 24.80% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Altria Group Inc. go to 5.32%.